cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 The service will no longer inject the locale into served html files.

-For static sites, the orginal files will be served, you will be responsible for adding the locale to the static files.
+For static sites, the original files will be served, you will be responsible for adding the locale to the static files.

 For compiled sites, the ```defaultLocale```` environment variable will be passed to the webpack config indicating what locale the site should be compiled for.
 This will be done automatically for projects using terra-dev-site.